sarimwaniR/Infinite-Storage-Glitch/README.md

 # Final comments
 I appreciate any and all roasting of the code so I can improve.
-#### Made by DvorakDwarf/HistidineDwarf maintained by-Sarim Wani (this is a fork beacuse the pervious one has been achived probaly a Cease and Desist order was issued)
+#### Made by DvorakDwarf/HistidineDwarf maintained by-Sarim Wani (this is a fork beacuse the pervious one has been achived probaly beacuse he got board)